 Guidance for Parishioners attending Mass in our churches

 Below is full guidance about behaviour in our churches and before, during and after visits.

 For latest updates just read our NEWSLETTER.
 You can open the latest newsletter using the link at the top of this page.

-Please, wear face coverings when you visit our churches.
+The wearing of Face coverings are highly recommended when you visit our churches.
 Thank you.

 To ease concerns regarding overcrowding, the Catholic Bishops’ Conference of England and Wales have maintained the dispensation for the obligation to attend Mass on Sundays and Holy Days of obligation.
 If they can, Mass goers are invited to attend during the week rather than busy Sunday mornings.